demisto/content/Packs/CofenseTriage/Integrations/CofenseTriagev3/CofenseTriagev3_description.md

 - The Report Location must be Processed.

 If Tags are provided in fetch incident parameters:
-- The Report Location can be Inbox or Reconnaissance.
+- The Report Location must be Reconnaissance.